foundry-vtt-community/wiki.js/setup/hosting/azure-web-app.md

 #### Foundry doesn't load the License Agreement
 - This seems to happen most frequently when using the Free Tier.
 You could try using the B1 tier.
 It's still fairly cheap.
 I'm not sure what the exact cause is here.
 It could be related to the available CPU on the free tier.
 I think it might just be too slow, I'm afraid.
 You can always switch this back to F1 at the end of your game session.
 This will save you some $$$.
 - Maybe you didn't wait long enough.
 Try refreshing the browser.

 #### Stopping site *YourAppNameHere* because it failed during startup.
 - This one is easy.
 Something happened with your persistent volume.
 - The app service can't map the volume in your docker-compose.
 Usually caused because the WEBSITES_ENABLE_APP_SERVICE_STORAGE setting wasn't set to **true**.
-Ensure you restart the app service and try again.
+Ensure you correct this problem, restart the app service and try again.